BIATeam/BIADocs/docs/10-Introduction/30-TryIt/60-CreateYourFirstTeam.md

 ```
 3. In case of children team, ensure to specify logical links between the parent and child entities.

 Make sure to inherit from `TTeamMapper<TTeamDto, TTeam>` and override mentionned methods.
+Ensure to combine the base mapping method `EntityToDto`.
 Complete the mapping methods with the necessary properties according to your model.

 ### Complete DataContext